BostonUniversitySeniorDesign/21-17-Future-of-Heat/Software/README_Software.md

 *   homes
 *   weather

-Functions in index.js calculate the number of electric homes and electric vehicles using users percentage selection and the weather range from the
+Functions in index.js calculate the number of electric homes and electric vehicles using users percentage selection and the weather range using the outside temperature selection.

 ### Setup and configure Firebase
 1. Create an account at (https://firebase.google.com/)